Ray McSavaney: Interpretation of subject

 Invariably, McSavaney encouraged his students to seek out other sources of instruction.
 Advising them to consider other large-format photographic workshops, even those of competitors, he was very generous in encouraging students' attempts to master the art of photography.
 He especially recommended the many programs offered by the Friends of Photography.
 Unfortunately now defunct, it was a treasured hub of fine art photography and exhibitions during the final three decades of the 20th century.

 Further exemplified by Adams, who distilled his encyclopedic knowledge of photography into the making of just 40 photographs, McSavaney was ever eager to share his professional techniques with fellow photographers and students.
 Bruce Barnbaum recounts how he learned his compensating development procedure from Ray.
 Parenthetically, Barnbaum also has a good discussion of the procedure in his own technical book and in his radiant "Visual Symphony".
 Similarly, following in the photographic footsteps of Adams, his early assistant, John Sexton, holds back no secrets in describing how he makes his masterful photographs.
 In his poetically beautiful book, "Listen to the Trees", he provides a virtual playback of his printmaking procedure in making a print from a slightly uncooperative negative.
 He provides a graphic example of Adams representing the performance of the musical concert (making the print) from the score (the negative).
 Sexton makes it look easy.
 In addition to that singular example, he provides detailed technical information on producing each of the negatives from which the almost forty plates in his book are made.

 Workshop materials

-Ray's workshop students invariably received copies of his several darkroom technical innovations handouts.
-A typical example was “Highly Diluted HC-110 as a Film Developer”, another a checklist of his various techniques for controlling print contrast.
-He had created several developer recipes for his Tire Factory and Bunker Hills work and, as time went by, applied them in his landscape and Southwest photography.
-As with Adams, he kept no secret of his craft from his colleagues, students, or art magazine readers.
-Carefully and meticulously handwritten on 4x5 cards, McSavaney's printing notes are archived with his negatives.
-A valuable resource for any researcher, the notes illustrate in detail his field and darkroom methodologies.
+Ray McSavaney distributed handouts to students in his workshops that documented his darkroom techniques and technical innovations.
+Examples included "Highly Diluted HC-110 as a Film Developer" and guides on methods for controlling print contrast.
+He developed several photographic developer formulas for projects such as Tire Factory and Bunker Hills, later adapting some of these techniques to his landscape and Southwestern photography.

+Like photographer Ansel Adams, McSavaney openly shared his technical methods through workshops, publications, and articles.
+His printing notes, handwritten on 4×5-inch cards, were archived alongside his negatives.
+These records document his field and darkroom practices and provide insight into his photographic workflow and techniques.